BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- No one can hurt you without your consent. – Eleanor Roosevelt
+ The more knowledge you have, the more you're free to rely on your instincts. – Arnold Schwarzenegger